 Utah Administrative Code R315-308-2 does not require drilling into the confining layer beneath the uppermost aquifer.
-As discussed above in Section III.A., the Division defined the first confining layer using the monitoring well data and the Production Well log and data, which show that that the bedrock is relatively unfractured, any fractures in the bedrock are cemented, and the bedrock aquifer is under confined conditions.
+As discussed above in Section III.A., the Division defined the show that that the bedrock is relatively unfractured, any fractures in the bedrock are cemented, and the bedrock aquifer is under confined conditions.
 The Director's determination that PPR was not required to drill into the bedrock beneath the landfill is a factual, technical, and scientific determination that is supported by the record, as noted above.
 Friends has failed to carry its burden to overcome the Director's determination.
 Friends has the burden to show that PPR was required to drill into the bedrock beneath the landfill and that the Director's decision was a clear error.
 Friends asserts that EPA guidance requires drilling into the bedrock, but EPA guidance does not apply to this proceeding.
 Utah regulations do not include require drilling into the bedrock and boring into the bedrock could create potential conduits.
 The Director relied on monitoring well data and the Production Well log and data to characterize the confining layer under the landfill.
-The ALJ therefore finds that the Director's determinations that that PPR was not required to drill into the bedrock beneath the landfill is supported by the record and is not clearly erroneous.
+The ALJ therefore finds that the Director's determinations that that PPR was not required to drill to the bedrock beneath the landfill is supported by the record and is not clearly erroneous.

-&lt;sup>7 On July 20, 2020, the ALJ issued a Declaratory Order declaring that the Utah Solid and Hazardous Waste Act and corresponding rules are the only statutes and rules applicable to Friends' Petition for Review, not the federal statutes or regulations.
+7 On July 20, 2020, the ALJ issued a Declaratory Order declaring that the Utah Solid and Hazardous Waste Act and corresponding rules are the statues and rules applicable to Friends' Petition for Review, not the federal statutes or regulations.